leandrotiburske/nextflow_studies/README.md

     Process{{Process}} --> Output(["Output\n(Channel)"])
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;Finally, a workflow is the pipeline execution of the pipeline made of the interaction of processes via channels.
+&nbsp;&nbsp;&nbsp;&nbsp;Finally, a workflow is the execution of the pipeline made of the interaction of processes via channels.
 Considering the FastQC example, its input channel would be [FASTQ](https://knowledge.illumina.com/software/general/software-general-reference_material-list/000002211) files and its output channel would be output directories:

 ```mermaid
 flowchart LR